Warring States period: Literature

 An important literary achievement of the Warring States period is the Zuo Commentary on the Spring and Autumn Annals, which summarizes the preceding Spring and Autumn period.
 The less famous work Guoyu is thought to be by the same author.

-Many sayings of Spring and Autumn philosophers, which had previously been circulated orally, were put into writing in the Warring States.
-These include the Analects and The Art of War.
+Many sayings of Spring and Autumn philosophers, which had previously been circulated orally, were put into writing during the time of the Warring States, such as the Analects.